Active Evaluation of General Agents: Problem Definition and Comparison of Baseline Algorithms: Related Work

 Most of the related previous work discussed in this paper (such as VasE and game-theoretic evaluation) are based on the standard offline case, \ie run on a batch of data.
 However, given the immense costs of evaluating language models, there are some recent works studying active evaluation for language models.

 Li et al.~\citep{li2024active} explicitly models dependencies in the test examples allowing predictions for remaining examples, and uses reinforcement learning to learn a policy to select subsets.
 Their method adaptively selects different subsets of prompts per model based on each model's strengths and weaknesses.
 Angelopoulos et al.~\citep{angelopoulos2025costoptimal} propose a cost-optimal framework for how to balance obtaining evaluation data from strong-but-costly raters versus weak-but-cheap raters based on prediction-powered inference.
 Costs per evaluation are explicitly assumed and a main result is an optimal policy to actively sample prompts.
-In contrast, our conceptual framing is not specifically intended for language model evaluation and focuses on task and model selection rather than LM prompt subselection and trade-offs in rater quality.
-However, (multi-task) language model evaluation does fit into our proposed framework; in the simplest setup, score distributions would be implicitly defined from the underlying prompt collections per task.
+In contrast, our conceptual framing is not specifically intended for (however, compatible with) language model evaluation and focuses on task and model selection rather than LM prompt subselection and trade-offs in rater quality.

 There is work in computational social choice that examines the sample complexity required for noisy votes to reveal the truth, under what conditions, and algorithms which are guaranteed to find the ground truth in the limit of infinite samples~\citep{Caragiannis16When}.